-Under the Associate Director of Marketing and Communications and the supervision of the Senior Director of Marketing, Communications, and Outreach, the focus of this position is on marketing and positioning CPGE to meet strategic and long-term objectives.
-The incumbent is responsible for the assigned programs, meaning they are responsible for driving the marketing strategy, implementing and executing that strategy, and reporting out on the outcomes of that strategy as it relates to the College and program goals.
+Under the general supervision of the Dean of the College of Professional and Global Education, and receiving work lead direction from the Associate Director of Marketing and Communications, the focus of this position is on marketing and positioning CPGE’s professional education programs to meet strategic and long-term objectives.
+The incumbent is led by the Associate Director of Marketing and Communications and is responsible for the assigned programs, meaning they drive the marketing strategy, implementing and executing that strategy, and reporting out on the outcomes of that strategy as it relates to the College and program goals.
 The position works closely with CPGE program managers, data analysts, and marketing colleagues to serve the College’s mission of aligning academic opportunities to industry and workforce needs as well as providing financial security to CPGE and SJSU.

 The College of Professional and Global Education (CPGE) Marketing and Communications unit is responsible for working with CPGE Administration, program administrators, and other clients to develop and execute strategic marketing plans to reach the College’s enrollment and program goals.

 - Partner with key stakeholders to develop integrated digital marketing plans focused on generating and nurturing leads for assigned programs

 - Identify and monitor competitors and create analyses for assigned programs

 - Present financial recommendations for marketing spend for assigned programs

 - Make recommendations on digital and traditional marketing channels to generate leads for assigned programs